Summer Institute 2019

 EDL 8050 School & Community

 3 credit hours | Roskens Hall

 Students will develop an understanding of school-community relations and refine the dispositions of responsible citizenship.
 Work is due throughout June.
 This course is often taken with EDL 8020 Ed Policy.
-Four required face-to-face dates, see below for dates and times.
+Three required face-to-face dates, see below for dates and times.